AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 It supports Umbraco versions 7 and 8.

+_For Version 9, pleasee see this source code repository: https://github.com/AndyButland/UmbracoPersonalisationGroupsCore_.

 It can be downloaded and installed from: https://our.umbraco.org/projects/website-utilities/personalisation-groups

 It contains a few different pieces: